-There’s a physical aspect to making red wine, in our case Pinot Noir, that demands a close-up, hands-on connection between winemaker and fruit.
+There’s a physical aspect to making Pinot Noir that demands a close-up, hands-on connection between winemaker and fruit.
 It begins with hand harvest and intensifies throughout the following weeks of fermentation management before rolling to barrel for the long months of relative quiet and gradual evolution.
-Imbedded in this process is the genuine sense of work, of craft and perhaps even art.
+Imbedded in this process is a genuine sense of work, of craft and perhaps even art.
 Each vintage of our Pinot Noir bears a clear imprint of the season that has shaped it.
 Characters of colour, aroma, fruit flavour and structure each convey part of this complex story.
 Indeed, by adopting a light-handed winemaking approach, we aim to allow the wine to express itself honestly.

 Click on wine below to read full details

 2015 Pinot Noir